Second-hand dealer register

 Compulsory identification in copper trading

 Copper and copper alloy trading is subject to compulsory identification.
-As a second-hand dealer, you must ask your customer to show a valid ID.
-You must record the number, country of origin and type of ID of the seller in the second-hand dealer register.
+As a second-hand dealer, you must ask your customer to show a valid ID if they buy copper from you and they want to pay in cash.
+You must record the number, country of origin, and type of ID of the seller in the second-hand dealer register.